g-script/better-tail/README.md

 #### bytes _(default: undefined)_

 Number of bytes to tail.
-Can be prepend with `+` to start tailing from given byte.
+Can be prepended with `+` to start tailing from given byte.

 > _If this option is set, it supersedes [lines option][lines-option]._